dao-xyz/peerbit/documentation/sharding/sharding.md

 Now this is important to background in order to understand how replicators/content leaders are chosen based on new changes.

 ## The distribution algorithm
 Imagine the commit above is made, so that the merged graph gets the label "DOG", how can we choose replicators in a fully connected network in a simple random way?
-(By beeing a replicator you have the task of storing the log and potentially also make it searchable for peers)
+(By being a replicator you have the task of storing the log and potentially also make it searchable for peers)

 <p align="center">
     <img width="400" src="./p1.png"  alt="p1">